-One general rule is to keep the visual weight correct and to be consistent with what colors you use.
+One general rule is to keep the visual weight correct and to be consistent with what color palette you use.
 The user’s eyes will follow a pattern that you set using visual design elements, so take your time to decide what principles to apply for any given scenario.

 Keep the website simple